xqtr/PySpecSDR/README.md

 It's a simple way, to have ready to use RTLSDR commands and use the current frequency.
 Select one and exit, at the current frequency, to immediately, do something else (like decoding messages).

 The command is not executed, it's just printed on the terminal.
 Copy/Paste it to use it.

+## Named PIPE Function

+As from version 1.0.4, PySpecSDR, has the ability to export audio to a named PIPE file, at location /tmp/sdrpipe.
+This means that you can launch as many programs you want and decode the same source, at the same time ;)

+To start the process press the 'I' (capital I) key.
+The program will freeze and wait until another program attaches to the PIPE file (/tmp/sdrpipe).
+When it does, the program will work as before.
+To finish/end the process, just kill all the processes/programs that are attached to the PIPE file and it will close automatically.

+The data exported to this file, is audio, with sample rate at 44100Hz, 16bit, mono.
+Below are some examples of commands that you can use:

+`sox -t raw -r 44100 -b 16 -e signed-integer /tmp/sdrpipe -t raw - | multimon-ng -t raw -a POCSAG1200 -

+ffmpeg -f s16le -ar 44100 -ac 1 -i /tmp/sdrpipe output.wav`

+Multimon-ng, even if it has the ability to attach to a PIPE file, it seems it doesn't work.
+So using SOX is a trick to make it work.
+More examples on how to use multimon-ng with SOX, on the [multimon-ng](https://github.com/EliasOenal/multimon-ng)  git repo.

 ## Showcase
 ![spectrum-vis](https://cp737.net/files/pyspecsdr/1spectrum.png)